decode-data/decode-data.github.io/docs/index.md

 # Overview
 ## What do we do?
-We build Google BigQuery data automation capabilities, using native BigQuery functionality.
-In order to transform inbound data to support subsequent use-cases, we build and deploy source-specific Decoders for our clients and license them to 3rd parties.
+We build Google BigQuery data automation capabilities, using native BigQuery functionality and adjacent Google Cloud products.

+In order to transform inbound data to support subsequent analytics, automation and AI use-cases, we build and deploy source-specific Decoders for our clients, and license them to 3rd parties.

 ## What is a Decoder?
 A Decoder restructures and augments inbound data to optimise the structure and contents for query and analysis.